To ignite curiosity through space science education, outreach programs, and by developing pathways to STEM for community members.

 VICTOR DE LOS SANTOS

-Victor serves as Executive Director and Board Chair for STARS.
+Victor serves as Executive Director and Co-founder of STARS.
 He is a NASA Solar System Ambassador and advocate of space exploration, STEM education, and the cosmic perspective.
 He graduated from Texas A&M University in 2016 with a Bachelor of Science in Business and works as an Agile Software Development Coordinator.

 Debbie serves as Board Secretary for STARS.
 She is a Master Gardener and has served for and participated in many local nonprofits in the Brownsville area.